matthias-prangl/hsro-inf-kp.github.io/README.md

 In the example a box containing an integer is created, the ownership of the box is passed to the variable `b`.
 Other variables can borrow this box by referencing it with `&`.
 This a an example for an _immutable reference_.
-Rust lets you create any number of immutable references to a value as long as you guarantee not to modify the source.
+Rust lets you create any number of immutable references to a value as long as you guarantee not to modify the source as long as the references are active.
 For this reason _mutable references_ are rather verbose in the code:

 ```rust